-Registration papers are required for Purebred Gilts.
+Registration papers are required for Purebred Gilts in the original physical paper form.
 If no purebred papers are present at the time of weigh in, the pig cannot show down to crossbred.
+The original purebred papers must be in the family name or youth name - NOT the breeder name.
 All scale tickets must be turned in within 10 minutes after the last pig crosses the scale.